Summer semester 2022: First EuroTeQ Collider at TUM

 Introduction

-The past two years have rocked the universities across the world with presence lectures no longer being possible and online lectures becoming daily routine.
-While many students are longing for a return to education in presence, the experience and know-how gathered over the past semesters about online teaching cannot be ignored.
-As the biggest difference between presence and online lecture, transport has a significant impact on the energy consumption of lectures.
-Through optimization of lecture schedules and a mix of online and on-site lectures, universities could potentially reduce their energy footprint.
-We already have developed a simple calculator tool, our elecCalc, which allows lecturers and students to calculate the energy consumption of individual lectures.
-Using this toolkit as a base, we want to expand on this idea and create a tool which is easy and convenient to use, but also sophisticated under the hood.
-Eventually, this calculator could then be routinely integrated in the planning and scheduling of lectures.
+The past two years have shaken universities worldwide, with in-person lectures no longer possible and online lectures becoming a daily routine.
+While many students are longing for a return to in-person education, the experience and know-how gathered over the past semesters about online teaching cannot be ignored.
+The most significant difference between a live lecture and an online lecture is the impact of transportation on the energy consumption of lectures.
+Through optimization of lecture schedules and a mix of online and on-site lectures, universities could reduce their energy footprint.
+We have already developed a simple calculator tool, our elecCalc, which allows lecturers and students to calculate the energy consumption of individual lectures.
+Using this toolkit as a base, we aim to expand on this idea and create a tool that is both easy and convenient to use, yet sophisticated in its underlying design.
+Eventually, this calculator could then be routinely integrated into the planning and scheduling of lectures.

 What is the Waste Challenge?

-By challenging the participants to expand our elecCalc and create a tool that can be used to plan energy-efficient schedules, we are challenging them to understand and help others understand the impact of daily activities on our energy consumption.
-Through our challenge, all stakeholders can understand the impact of transportation on the energy consumption of lectures and acknowledge the opportunities given by digitalization.
-Having built this understanding and acknowledgment, both the challenge participants and the future users of the expanded elecCalc can efficiently shape their daily lives to avoid wasting energy, for instance through unnecessary commuting.
+By challenging participants to expand their elecCalc and create a tool that can be used to plan energy-efficient schedules, we are encouraging them to understand and help others understand the impact of daily activities on their energy consumption.
+Through our challenge, all stakeholders can understand the impact of transportation on lecture energy consumption and acknowledge the opportunities presented by digitalization.
+Having built this understanding and acknowledgment, both the challenge participants and the future users of the expanded elecCalc can efficiently shape their daily lives to avoid wasting energy, for instance, through unnecessary commuting.

 Key questions: